jc-bordes/SPPredicateEditor/README.markdown

 * SPRuleEditor exposes a cocoa like API (NSRuleEditor).
 Its the controller, it creates SPRuleEditorModel and SPRuleEditorView, responds to SPRuleEditorView delegations by calling SPRuleEditorModel and ask its own delegate for how to create a row (ie criteria, see NSRuleEditor docs)

-* SPPredicateteEditor (which extends SPRuleEditor) has been rewritten in order to take advantage of the new SPRuleEditor design.
+* SPPredicateEditor (which extends SPRuleEditor) has been rewritten in order to take advantage of the new SPRuleEditor design.

-* SPPredicateteEditorRowTemplate has been kept almost unchanged
+* SPPredicateEditorRowTemplate has been kept almost unchanged

 ## What's missing (compared to cocoa)